nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/aws_instance_setup.md

 * Key pair for AWS:

-    - If this this your first time using AWS or creating a key pair: Choose the 'Create a new key pair' option from the drop down menu.
+    - If this is your first time using AWS or creating a key pair: Choose the 'Create a new key pair' option from the drop down menu.
 Under key pair name, type 'amazon' and click save.
 The default location for saving files on a Mac is the "Downloads" folder -- that's where your key pair can be found. **Next time you launch an instance, you can reuse the key pair you just generated.**
     - If you you have a previously generated key pair, you can reuse it to launch an instance.
 For this tutorial, it may be helpful to rename the key pair amazon.pem.

 * Then check the acknowledgement box and click "Launch Instance".